 Who is Rishi Sunak?
 Inside the race for Britain's next prime minister

-Rishi Sunak, Boris Johnson and former defense minister Penny Mordaunt are all in the fray to become the country's fifth prime minister in six years.
+Rishi Sunak, Boris Johnson and former defense minister Penny Mordaunt had joined the fray to become the country's fifth prime minister in six years.

 | London

-Boris Johnson was fighting on Sunday to get enough support to make a shock return as Britain's prime minister after prominent figures on the right wing of the Conservative Party coalesced around the man once accused of betraying him, Rishi Sunak.
+Before announcing he was pulling out of the contest, Boris Johnson was fighting on Sunday to get enough support to make a shock return as Britain’s prime minister after prominent figures on the right wing of the Conservative Party coalesced around the man once accused of betraying him, Rishi Sunak.

 Mr. Sunak, a former finance minister, confirmed on Sunday he would enter the competition to replace Liz Truss, vowing to tackle the country’s “profound economic crisis” with “integrity, professionalism and accountability.”

-Note: This story was reported by Reuters.
-This story was updated on Sunday after Mr. Johnson pulled out of the race.